animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Furthermore, $x$ needs to be circular coordinates (e.g. defined by a unit vector or just implied as such).

 Collision: $\mathrm{I}(\mathrm{I_{\mathit{x, v, \tau, i, k}}}) \coloneqq \mathrm{I}(\mathrm{I_{\mathit{x', v', \tau', i', k'}}})$.

+$\mathrm{I}$ is both observer and qualia.
+But while each observer is equivalent, each qualia is distinct.